rydnr/object-diff/README.md

 ## Usage

-Just call `yourInstance diff: anotherInstance`.
+Just call `yourInstance odDiff: anotherInstance`.
 It will return a specific instance of the classes of the package *Object-Diff*.
 You'll be able to ask if they are `identical`, or to display the differences in a custom format.

 ## Work in progress